Saturday, 27 June 2015

 Dialing Down Stress Means Focusing on Positive Mechanisms

-The "fight and flight" instinct that helped you respond so well to emergencies and perform so well at work for so long is actually on a timer.
+The "fight or flight" instinct that helped you respond so well to emergencies and perform so well at work for so long is actually on a timer.
 The stress response has an effect on our bodies in a way that can compromise health and well-being in a very big way.
 According to the American Psychological Association, "the long-term activation of your body's stress response impairs your immune system's ability to fight against disease and increases the risk of physical and mental health problems."

 This means it's time to get creative about coming up with ways to transform stress into inspiration.
 This can involve doing many of the things that never quite fit into our super-practical way of life.
 It also means dedicating some time, effort and funds to exploring them.
 For some it's a year of travel, for others it's starting a second career that may not make much money but is fulfilling creatively, intellectually or in terms of its societal value.
 For still others, it's going back to school while still enjoying one's career.
 One of the best resources to explore the rekindling of your inner creative is Dr. Clarissa Pinkola Estes' book Women Who Run With the Wolves - Myths and Stories of the Wild Woman Archetype (oh so 80s but still so useful).